 Without the settings, Microsoft Launcher review is not useful.
 You can change themes in the launcher.
-It comes with Light, Dark and Transparent themes.
-With Light theme, you get a white coloured background, and with Dark, you get black coloured.
-With Transparent the background wallpaper stays as background all the time.
-You can change the background blur, opacity, and the accent colour in the settings.
+It comes with Light, Dark, and Transparent theme options.
+With Light theme, you get a white coloured background, with Dark, you get black coloured, and with Transparent, the background is always visible.
+You can change the background blur, transparency, opacity, and the accent colour in the settings.

 Check out: Waze vs Google Maps.

-Important information: Images used in this article are the screenshot of the app.
+Image information: Images used in this article are the screenshot of the app.
 A screenshot is most likely copyright of the app owner.
-If you the copyright owner and want these images to be removed, please send me a message.
-Last modified by Madhsudhan on 28th of May 2019.
+Last modified by Madhsudhan on 18/Oct/2019.